Skip to content

 • Dividends to Reduce Loans – You can apply your dividend payout dollar for dollar to reduce any outstanding policy loan balance you have.

-• Dividend in Cash Option – By electing the cash dividend option, you can have your Whole life insurance dividends paid to you outright in cash.
+• Dividend in Cash Option – By electing the cash dividend option, you can have your Whole life insurance dividends paid from a life insurance policy are paid to you outright in cash.
 Whole Life dividends are considered by the IRS to be a refund for an overpayment of prior premiums.
 Therefore, the cash dividend option is not taxable to you so long as they do not exceed how much you’ve paid into the policy in terms of total premium.
 As previously discussed, you can always take a loan against your policy if you need tax-exempt cash.

 What should I do with my whole life dividends?